Homeowner’s Guide to Mini Split Systems

-If your ductless mini-split in Belleville, IL, is acting up, you may be able to identify the issue without hiring an expert.
-However, we highly advise against attempting to conduct the repairs yourself.
-Continue reading for some simple and quick troubleshooting tips.
+If your ductless mini-split is acting up, you may be able to identify the issue without hiring an expert.
+While we highly advise against attempting to conduct repairs yourself, there are sometimes simple maintenance tasks that could remedy the problem.

 Clean the Air Filter